Marine Conservation Program Costa Rica

 After about an hour and a half of trekking with your informative guide, the group will arrive at the best of 6 waterfalls in the area.
 After hiking through the jungle and experiencing the awesome bio-diversity, swimming in the cool water here is simply perfect- deep pools carved out over millions of years, surrounded by jungle and volcanic rock jumps.
 Understanding that few tourists go beyond “Sirena Ranger Station, Cano Island, and Day at the Beach”, you can probably paint your own picture of how unspoilt this spot is.
 The sounds of water crashing and jungle living from all directions is a truly meditative experience.After the swim, a snack is offered and the group will take another 5 minute walk to where the stream joins the infamous Rio Claro (Clear River).
 Zip-up life jackets are provided and worn upside down with legs protruding through the arm holes.
 Picture the jacket’s head hole located between your legs and you’ve got the idea!
 This fashion statement has 2 functions: a floatation device; and protection for your bum and torso.
 It is always encouraged to go feet first but the life jacket’s protection is convenient in cases where you find yourself mesmerized by the passing jungle canopy above.
 Eventually the ocean is upon you and you’ll find yourself on a spectacular surfing beach.
 After enjoying this scenic piece of paradise, the group walks the beach trail alongside approximately 10 other beautiful beaches.

 Why not use this opportunity to improve your knowledge of Spanish and really get immersed in the local culture during your volunteering placement?
-We can offer part time Spanish classes at affordable rates.
+We can offer part time Spanish classes at affordable rates or University Credit Spanish courses.